Handbook

 - A valid Tennessee driver’s license, registration, wheel tax, proof of insurance, and a parking fee of $25 are required of all student drivers for each vehicle.

-- Student drivers must comply with all state and national traffic rules and laws.
-Students may park in designated student parking areas only.
+- Students may park in the assigned parking areas only!
 A student must display the proper JCHS parking tag on his or her vehicle along with local and state registration requirements.

 - Fire lanes and bus lanes must be kept clear at all times.